Remove a Node and Rebalance

 flagged for removal, and is

-Still taking traffic.
+Still available to take traffic.
 A rebalance must be performed to complete removal.

 Left-click on the Rebalance button, at the upper right:

-Following the rebalance, the Servers screen confirms that a single node remains:
+Following the rebalance, the Servers screen confirms that a single node remains.
+All Items (from the

 travel-samplebucket) are again solely located on